|

 When a bushfire destroys Potoroo’s home, he becomes one of the last surviving Gilbert’s Potoroos at Two Peoples Bay in Western Australia.
 Frightened, hurt and alone, Potoroo needs a new home – somewhere safe from predators and with plenty of his favourite food.
 Luckily, a team of conservationists know where Potoroo can go to be safe.

 One Potoroo: A Story of Survival is a beautifully illustrated book about the world’s most endangered marsupial, the Gilbert’s Potoroo, and the conservation work that has kept this unique Australian alive.
-Released August 2021, this book is published under Penny's pen name, Penny Jaye.
-It was a 2022 CBCA Notable Book, was shortlisted for the 2022 Environment Award for Children's Literature and received a Certificate of Commendation in the Royal Zoological Society of New South Wales' Whitley Book Awards for best book in the Children's Conservation Awareness category.
-For more information visit www.pennyjaye.com |
+Released August 2021, this book is published by CSIRO Publishing and is written under Penny's pen name, Penny Jaye.
+A 2022 CBCA Notable Book.
+Shortlisted for 2022 Environment Award for Children's Literature.
+Whitely Book Award Certificate of Commendation from the Royal Zoological Society of New South Wales for Best Book in Children's Conservation Awareness category.

 Jayden James thought his family of five was perfect – until last Wednesday when Mitchell David arrived.

 Now the car’s too small, picnics are ruined and no one’s paying attention to Jayden anymore.
 Jayden knows something needs to be done.
 And he’s the only one who can do it!
 A gentle story about acceptance, belonging and what it means to be family.
-Released in February 2020, this book is published under Penny's pen name, Penny Jaye.
-It was shortlisted in the 2021 CALEB Awards, Children's Picture Book category.
-For more information visit www.pennyjaye.com |
+Released in February 2020, this book is published by Wombat Books and written under Penny's pen name, Penny Jaye.
+Shortlisted for 2021 CALEB Award, Children's Picture Book Category.

 |